thdk/team-timesheets/CONTRIBUTING.md

 A google cloud build trigger has been setup for CI/CD purposes for this repo.

-For pull requests, google cloud build will use `cloudbuild.build.yaml`.
+For pull requests, and commits on master branch, google cloud build will use `cloudbuild.build.yaml`.

-Commits on the `develop` branch will trigger a build using `cloudbuild.deploy.yaml` and deploy the project.
+Each time a release tag `v0.0` is pushed to the repository, a build will start using `cloudbuild.deploy.yaml` and deploy the project.

 See these files for information of the build steps.